 The solution you choose will have to have the features you need to make collaboration easy so employers can assist remote employees effectively.

 For most businesses, technical problems arise faster than they can solve them and it is in these moments when remote access can help to save the day.

 With remote access tools, the host computer (the local computer that is going to access and view the desktop of the target computer) can see and interact with the computer being accessed through its actual desktop interface.

 This ability makes it particularly useful for tech support purposes and allows the host user to view exactly what the target user sees and makes it possible for IT specialists to troubleshoot remote devices.

-Some of the things IT personal can do through remote access include:
+Some of the things IT specialists can do through remote access include:

 … and much more.